Aboriginal and Torres Strait Islander peoples

 If you are interested in finding out more about the Aboriginal Reference Group please see the documents below, or contact April Phillips, Community Planner on 02 4934 9835 or at email@example.com

-Applications for expressions of interest will close on Monday 7 January 2018.
+Applications for expressions of interest have been extended for 2 weeks, and will close on Wednesday 30 January 2019 (12 midnight).